Nna Thaan Case Kodu

-Nna Thaan Case Kodu is a 2022 Indian Malayalam-language satire courtroom comedy film written and directed by Ratheesh Balakrishnan Poduval, produced by Santhosh T. Kuruvilla and co-produced by Kunchacko Boban Productions and Udaya Pictures.
+Nna Thaan Case Kodu (ന്നാ താൻ കേസ് കൊടു്) is a 2022 Malayalam-language satire courtroom comedy film written and directed by Ratheesh Balakrishnan Poduval, produced by Santhosh T. Kuruvilla and co-produced by Kunchacko Boban Productions and Udaya Pictures.
 The film stars Kunchacko Boban and Gayathrie Shankar (In her Malayalam debut).
 The music was composed by Dawn Vincent.
 The story revolves around Kozhummal Rajeevan, a reformed thief's fight for justice when an innocent act to defend himself places him in loggerheads with the high and mighty of society.

 Nna Thaan Case Kodu received a U certificate and was released theatrically on 11 August 2022 opened to positive reviews for its humour, screenplay, direction & performances.
 It was featured at the 54th IFFI Indian panorama section.
 The film was a blockbuster at box office.

 Plot

-Petty thief Kozhummal Rajeevan meets Devi, a Tamil girl, and falls for her.
-They decide to live together at her house and he completely stops his illegal activities and starts working as a labourer.
-One day, on his way back from a temple festival, to avoid being hit by an auto, he jumps over the boundary wall of MLA Kunjikannan's house and gets bitten by his pet dogs Kingini and Painkili.
-To top it off, Rajeevan is accused of theft and arrested.
+The film follows Rajeevan Kozhummal, a petty thief who falls in love with Devi, a Tamil woman.
+After deciding to live together at her residence, Rajeevan abandons his criminal activities and takes up work as a labourer in an effort to lead a lawful life.

+One day, while returning from a temple festival, Rajeevan attempts to avoid an oncoming autorickshaw by jumping over the boundary wall of the residence of MLA Kunjikannan.
+In the process, he is bitten by the politician's pet dogs, Kingini and Painkili.
+Subsequently, he is accused of theft and arrested.

-In court, Rajeevan argues his case by himself with the help of a police-turned-advocate Gangadharan, and promises to produce evidence.
-Thereafter the court proceedings start and eventually Rajeevan drags the PWD minister K.P Preman into the situation by accusing him for the one pothole on the road that caused all the problems.
-But thereafter he faces many hurdles to gather the evidence.
-Will he be able to prove himself innocent or will he be oppressed forms the rest of the plot.
+During the ensuing legal proceedings, Rajeevan chooses to represent himself in court, receiving guidance from Gangadharan, a former police officer who has become an advocate.
+He undertakes to produce evidence in support of his defence.
+As the case progresses, Rajeevan contends that the chain of events leading to his arrest originated from a pothole on a public road and consequently implicates Public Works Department Minister K. P. Preman in the matter.

+The remainder of the narrative centres on Rajeevan's efforts to obtain evidence and overcome numerous obstacles in his pursuit of justice, while seeking to establish his innocence against the allegations brought against him.

 Production

 Development

 The film was announced on 14 March 2022 by Kunchacko Boban along with a poster on social media, he also revealed that he would be co-producing the film, written and directed by Ratheesh Balakrishnan Poduval.
-Poduval had earlier tried to cast Boban in his directorial debut Android Kunjappan Version 5.25 (2019), but Boban turned down the role citing that the story was unclear to him.
-After its release, Boban liked the film and called Poduval and expressed interest for future collaborations.
-The story of Nna Thaan Case Kodu was discussed with Boban prior to the COVID-19 pandemic in India, it underwent further development after that.
+Poduval had earlier tried to cast Kunchacko in his directorial debut Android Kunjappan Version 5.25 (2019), but Kunchacko turned down the role citing that the story was unclear to him.
+After its release, Kunchacko liked the film and called Poduval and expressed interest for future collaborations.
+The story of Nna Thaan Case Kodu was discussed with Kunchacko prior to the COVID-19 pandemic in India, it underwent further development after that.